Take a walk in the Kurashiki Bikan Historical Quarter and discover another world—with quaint architecture, museums and a vibrant shopping district.

 Several museums are located here, including the Ohara Museum of Art, which was opened in 1930 and contains the first collection of Western art to be exhibited permanently in Japan.
 Here you will find paintings from the Italian Renaissance as well as Dutch, American and many other artists.
 There is the Japan Rural Toy Museum, Kake Art Museum and of course Momotaro’s Karakuri Museum.
 Bundled in the midst of these is Kurashiki Ivy Square, which is a collection of brick buildings all covered with lush green ivy.
 This establishment was once a cotton mill and before that it was the office of a local magistrate during the Edo era.
 Now, however, you can find—among other things—a refined hotel, a souvenir store and a magnificent courtyard complete with koi ponds and plenty of tables and chairs so you can bask in the radiance of your surroundings.

 Those who are interested in trying more out-door activities can take a step back in time and experience a different kind of leisurely pursuit with a pole boat ride along the canal.
 You will be given a sugegasa, or traditional Japanese-style hat, to shade yourself when you step onto the little boat—which adds authenticity to the experience.
-It is quite picturesque and relaxing to glide past the tree-lined banks and cruise under the stone bridges that o er access across the canal.
+It is quite picturesque and relaxing to glide past the tree-lined banks and cruise under the stone bridges that offer access across the canal.
 If you are truly fortunate, you can also share the waterway with one of the swans that call the area home.

 Traditional boat tour of Kurashiki Canal